NaeuralEdgeProtocol/js-client/API.md

 ## convertKeysToZxAIFormat ⇒ <code>Object</code>
-Helper function for transforming all the keys of the provided generic object into the conventional DecentrAI Network key format.
+Helper function for transforming all the keys of the provided generic object into the conventional NaeuralEdgeProtocol Network key format.

 **Kind**: global constant